unep-grid/mapx-documentation/docs/sources/edit-vector-source.rst

 ==================

 .. warning::
-   Using the **Edit vector source** tool may cause data to be irreparably altered or even deleted, as with desktop spreadsheet editors.
-MapX do not offer data recovery services for data sources.
+   The MapX database currently utilizes two separate backup systems.
+However, user-specific data recovery is not yet supported for structural changes to tables, such as deletions of rows or columns, which are considered irreversible.
+Therefore, using the **Edit vector source** tool may cause data to be permanently altered or even deleted, as with desktop spreadsheet editors.
 Please use this tool with caution.

 The **Edit vector source** is an interactive workspace allowing to access the tabular data of a vector source and edit its content